 I used oat flour instead of regular wheat flour for this one.
 Oatmeal has more iron, calcium, vitamin A and B6, per serving.
-And for those of you watching carbohydrate intake, oat flour is also lower in carbohydrate content, per serving.

 Now let’s get to cooking.
 To make oat flour, you simply need to blend rolled oats until a flour consistency has been reached.
 Then you’ll combine all your dry ingredients together and mix them well.
 Next comes the egg beating.
 You can do this using a whisk or an electric mixer, which is what I used.
 If you enjoy baking, then definitely invest in this handy kitchen tool.
 Although whisking is a great arm workout, electric mixers cut down on time and energy spent in the kitchen.
 Once the eggs are foamy, you’ll drop them into the dry ingredients bowl, add yogurt and minced jalapeño, and mix all your ingredients well.

 You’ll pour the batter into an 8” skillet (what I used) or an 8×8” pan.
 If you want to garnish the cornbread with jalapeño rounds, like the ones pictured below, simply slice another jalapeño in rounds, remove the seeds, and place them onto the batter.
 Bake at 400F for 20-25 minutes and this delicious bundle of joy is ready to be enjoyed.
 You can store your cornbread for up to 1 week in the refrigerator.
-I like heating mine up when it’s time to eat, and topping with a thin butter spread.
+I like heating mine up when it’s time to eat, and topping with butter.

 Do you make cornbread?
 Share your favorite tips and tricks with us!
 Made this recipe?
 Let us know how it turned out in the comments below!